jdbirla/JD_Spring_Microservices/Interview_guide.md

    9. Intruducing ``` Eureka {Naming server/Service Registry}  ``` [Solution for Problem (currency-conversion) : For invoking Currency exchange service using dynamic instace removing hardcode URL from  CurrencyExchangeProxy]
    10.Intruducing ``` Eureka client ``` [Solution for Problem (currency-conversion/currency-exchange) : For registering both the services into Eurka server eureka.client.serviceUrl.defaultZone=http://localhost:8761/eureka in currency exchange proxy @FeignClient(name="currency-exchange") removed URL]
    11. Intruducing ```Spring Cloud LoadBalancer (Previous Option Ribbon ) ``` [Solution for Problem (currency-conversion/currency-exchange) : loadbalancing is required for multiple intances for different serivices Spring CLoude is automatically configure when we use Eureka and Fiegn]
-   12. Intruducing ``` Spring Cloud API Gateway (Previous Option Zuul) ``` [Solution for Problem (currency-conversion/currency-exchange) : For common feature implementation like  (Cross cutting concerns)Authentication , logging ,Security and Active/Active configuration we required API gateway]
+   12. Intruducing ``` Spring Cloud API Gateway (Previous Option Zuul) ``` [Solution for Problem (currency-conversion/currency-exchange) : For common feature implementation like  (Cross cutting concerns)Authentication , logging ,Security and Active/Active configuration we required API gateway , Using API gateway from sigle URL we can access all services]
-   13.
+   13. Intruducing ``` Routing using Spring Cloud API Gateway  ``` [Solution for Problem (currency-conversion/currency-exchange) : Using RouteLocator we can create different routes for different urls .route(p -> p.path("/currency-conversion-feign/**").uri("lb://currency-conversion")) ]